Brusdar Graterol: Los Angeles Dodgers

 On January 13, 2023, Graterol agreed to a one-year, $1.225 million contract with the Dodgers, avoiding salary arbitration.
 He pitched in 68 games in 2023, with a 1.20 ERA and seven saves.
 In his second season of arbitration, Graterol increased his salary to $2.7 million for 2024.

 In 2024, Graterol began the season on the injured list with a sore shoulder and didn't rejoin the active roster until August 5.
 In his first game back, he recorded one out, gave up a single and suffered a hamstring strain while pitching to the next batter, putting him back on the injured list after just eight pitches.
 He rejoined the roster again on September 10 only to return to the injured list on September 26 due to shoulder inflammation.
 In total, he pitched in 7 1/3 innings and allowed two earned runs.
 Despite not appearing in the first two rounds of the playoffs, Graterol was added to the Dodgers roster for the 2024 World Series.
 He pitched 2 1/3 innings over parts of three games, allowing one run on two hits and four walks.
 Graterol underwent labrum surgery after the series to address the shoulder issues that had plagued him during the season, putting his status for 2025 in doubt.
 On September 20, he was officially ruled out for the season.

+Graterol pitched in a few minor league rehab games with the Triple-A Oklahoma City Comets in May 2026, his first game action in over a year.
+He later suffered a back injury in that rehab assignment that led to surgery, leading to him returning to the 60-day injured list.